Hedgehog-Technologies/ht_mlotool/docs/definitions.md

 #### Limbo

-Limbo is a special room that simply designates 'outside' of the current Interior.
+Limbo is a special ["room"](#room) that simply designates 'outside' of the current Interior.
 This could represent *another*, separate Interior in some cases, but generally will refer to 'outside'.

 ### YMT File